Boardwalk update 12/8/2020

 Below is a status list of units as of 10/01/2020.
 It will be updated frequently.
 There will be a meeting in the morning between ServPro, Jones Coastline, and Linda to go over replacing any baseboards and sheet rock that have been removed, as well as what else needs to be removed.
 I have talked to ServPro this afternoon and told them that we do not want to remove any sheet rock that absolutely does not need to be removed.
 We will post this list on the Boardwalk page of Young’s Suncoast web site and will keep it updated.

 Boardwalk update 9/30/2020

 Parts have been ordered for the elevator at Boardwalk, with an expected delivery date in one week.
 Otis is working 7 days a week on repairs around the area and they will be here to make the necessary elevator repairs as soon as the parts arrive.
-We do not have an estimated date of completion at this time. – DB
+We do not have an estimated date of completion currently. – DB

 Boardwalk update 9/22/2020